Access tiers for blob data

 - If a blob's tier is inferred as cool based on the storage account's default access tier and the blob is moved to the archive tier, there's no early deletion charge.

-- If a blob is explicitly moved to the cool tier and then moved to the archive tier, the early deletion charge applies.
+- If a blob is explicitly moved to the cool or cold tier and then moved to the archive tier, the early deletion charge applies.

 Blob lifecycle management